December Landscaping Purchases: Why Winter Is the Smartest Time to Buy

 The bottom line

 Most people think of spring as planting season, and it is.
 But the buying season starts in December.
-Do your shopping now, prep your sites, and have everything ready so you’re planting instead of scrambling.
+Do your shopping now, prep your sites, service your tools, and have everything ready so you’re planting instead of scrambling when January hits.
 The homeowners who get the best-looking yards aren’t the ones with the biggest budgets.
 They’re the ones who buy smart and plant on time.

 December winter planting bare root trees garden center deals landscaping nursery sales